Elmoderador/Elmoderador/README.md

 # 📜 License

-Unless otherwise specified, all repositories use their own individual licenses.
+Unless otherwise specified, each repository includes its own license.

 ---